polterguy/phosphorusfive/core/p5.webapp/system42/components/tree-widget/README.md

 documentation for the System42 [Bootstrap CSS module](/core/p5.webapp/system42/components/bootstrap/).
 You only need to include the CSS file though, and not any of the JavaScript files.

+If you want to create your own icons, then the "good size" for your icons, if you use the default styling theme, is 20 pixels high.
+The width doesn#t matter, but if you create your icons higher, than this will distort the lines and other styling elements in the default skin.

+You are of course free to create icons any size you wish, if you create your own style.

 ## Bandwidth usage

 The Ajax tree view control/widget actually does not itself use any JavaScript, besides the core JavaScript from p5.ajax, which in its